 The friends in India are, after years of labour and devotion, beginning to find their number greatly increased, their Assemblies multiplied; their Faith increasingly well-known to the public; they are about to initiate their first National Headquarters, and in a few months will be celebrating the glorious occasion of the hundredth anniversary of their Faith, at such a critical time.
 They should, one and all, devote their energies to achieving their objectives and impressing upon the public the nobility and beauty of their teachings, divinely-inspired, and of such vast import to the entire world, and cast aside, once for all, any differences of opinion or personal view-points or prejudices that may hinder the success of their plans and cast a blight on the wonderful achievements they have carried out and are about to crown with still greater victories.

 The Guardian feels that the National Spiritual Assembly must from now on coordinate its plans and set in motion its preparations for the Centenary Celebration.
-The believers must hold gatherings for the Bahá’ís at exactly 2 hours and 11 minutes after sunset on 22 May 1944, as this is the exact time when the Báb declared His Mission to Mullá Hussayn.
+The believers must hold gatherings for the Bahá’ís at exactly 2 hours and 11 minutes after sunset on 22 May 1944, as this is the exact time when the Báb declared His Mission to Mullá Ḥusayn.
 They should also arrange to hold public gatherings on 23 May and enlist the support of prominent friends of the Faith as speakers, together with Bahá’í speakers, on that occasion.
 They should, as far as possible, hold festive gatherings at this time, give banquets at which friends of the Cause and believers are present, obtain as much space in the press of India as possible, and in general devise ways and means of making this a glorious and memorable celebration.
 He would also like to have the National Spiritual Assembly publish, in conjunction with the Centenary, a pamphlet giving a brief outline of the Faith’s origin and teachings and major events in India, since its establishment there, and a detailed outline of the accomplishments of the Indian Bahá’í Community, its early history, its development, etc.

 He has been greatly encouraged by the progress made by the Indian Bahá’í Community in recent years, and he longs to see them shine still brighter amidst its fellow communities the world over.